-Dragons cultivated by sleeping.
+Dragons cultivate by sleeping.
 The more one slept, the more their natural prowess grew.
-Humans, with their limited lifespans, lived every day as though it was their last moment on the Material Plane.
+With their limited lifespans, humans lived every day as though it was their last moment on the Material Plane.

-At least that was the impression Ayxin got when observing those whom she ‘compelled’ to aid her progress.
+At least, that was the impression Ayxin got when observing those she enlisted to aid her progress.

-The motes of mana from the Planes grew thinner the deeper she ventured into the human territory; meaning she had to find sustenance in more mortal forms.
-When she got hungry, she ate, asking vendors and passerby for food, spending all her crystals.
+The motes of mana from the Planes grew thinner the deeper she ventured into the human territory, meaning she had to find sustenance in more mortal forms.
+When she got hungry, she ate, asking vendors and passersby for food, spending all her crystals.
 Later, the humans became upset when she could not front up the necessary currency.

-Thirst was easier, there was plenty of estuaries with clean, clear water for her to wander into and slake her thirst.
+Thirst was easier.
+There were plenty of estuaries with clear water for Ayxin to wander into and slake her thirst.
 Her actions always drew an audience, which Ayxin found humorous, noting with irony that the humans themselves were constitutionally too weak to enjoy the bounty of nature.

 Her haughty practice lasted until she saw a child urinate into the river.

-The crowd that had gathered around the strangely beautiful girl drinking from the stream almost simultaneously pissed and shat themselves when Ayxin endured a regret never before felt in her two centuries of life.
+The crowd gathered around the strangely beautiful girl drinking from the stream almost simultaneously pissed and shat themselves when Ayxin endured a regret never before felt in her two centuries of life.